 In addition to the unpleasant effects of mental illness on day to day life, the NHS Mental Health Taskforce also reports that people suffering from ‘prolonged and severe’ mental health problems die, a staggering, 15–20 years earlier on average than those without.

-Gardening for good mental health
+Gardening for good

 By contrast, high levels of mental wellbeing are associated with productivity, positive personal relationships, resilience, good physical health and longer life expectancy.
 Mental wellbeing is characterised by regular experiences of positive emotions and positive attitudes towards oneself, others and life events.